nmorenor/gaming-go-pong/README.md

 - Go installed in your system (check [this](https://golang.org/doc/install) link for more details).

-## Steps to Run inside CodeMix
+## Steps to Run

 1. Open `main.go` file.
-2. Run main.go.
+2. go run main.go.